joshwardell/CANserver/docs/CANserverManual.md

     brew install platformio

 The first time you compile you must be internet connected so that it can install the needed libraries.
-Afterwards, first power and connect your computer to the CANserver Wifi, then you can compile and upload new code
+Afterwards, first power and connect your computer to the CANserver Wifi, then you can compile and upload new code with terminal command:

+    pio run --target upload -e node32s_ota

+PlaformIO can also program over USB.
+First determine your USB port and update the platformio.ini if neccesary.
+Run terminal command:

-    platformio run --target upload --upload-port 192.168.4.1
+    pio run --target upload -e node32s

+Remember to press the right IO0 button when you see "Connecting..."

 **FAQ/etc**